rsperl/PowerpointJoin/README.md

 ## Use case
 Given a several Powerpoint presentations, you want to merge them together.
 You could do it within Powerpoint, but perhaps you only want slides 1, 3, 8-9, and 20 from one deck, all of the next deck, and a few more onesy-twosy slides from various other decks.

+## Requirements
+This script is written in Perl.
+Perl is available for free from either [ActiveState](http://www.activestate.com/activeperl/downloads) or [Strawberry](http://www.strawberry.com).
+Once that is installed, you will also need to install two modules that may not already be installed.
+From a command prompt, type

+    perl -MCPAN -e "install Win32::PowerPoint"

+Once that completes, double check that the second module is installed by typing

+    perl -MCPAN -e "install Win32::OLE"

+Now you're ready.

 ## Configuration file
 The configuration file defines which the source charts and which slides from those files are used.
 Blank lines and lines that start with # are ignored.